If you’re having trouble paying your electric bill, TEP can help.

 You can use My Account or the TEP mobile app to easily access billing information, such as the amount due and due date, previous payment history and energy usage.
 If you haven’t already established online access to your TEP account, you can sign up using information on your most recent bills.

 If your power is shut off for non-payment after Oct.
 15, you must pay your delinquent bill and a reconnect fee before your power is restored.
 We also will establish a payment plan that requires you to pay a deposit over four months.
-Budget Billing participants will be removed from this program if service is disconnected.
 There is no guarantee service will be restored the same day you pay.

 If you have fallen behind on your bills, please contact us today.
 We stand ready to help you maintain access to safe, reliable electric service.